SkoolNotes/Taproot/KBhPHYS201QuantumMechanics.md

 To measure the ejection, you need to chuck the whole apparutus in a vaccume.
 Because if there are air molecules, it would absorbe the electrons.

-To continually eject electrons (otherwise, you would eject a few, your metal becomes positive, and no more electrons for you), you also need to collect the ejected electrons and put them back into the metal
+To continually eject electrons (otherwise, you would eject a few, your metal becomes positive, and no more electrons for you), you also need to collect the ejected electrons and put them back into the metal.

+To figure out the amount